wso2/docs-is/en/docs/learn/creating-geo-location-dataset.md

-# Creating Geo Location Data Set
+# Creating a Geolocation Dataset

 Follow the procedure below in order to create a Geo Location dataset to use when [Enabling Geolocation Based Statistics ](../../learn/enabling-geolocation-based-statistics).